 • Parsley.
 Varieties all mature in about 80 days, but parsley takes at least 21 days to germinate.
 ‘Darki’, ‘Drausa’, ‘Italian Dark Green’.

 • Parsnips.
 Hardiest of root crops, plant parsnips early summer for next spring harvest maturing in about 120 days; winter over with no protection even in coldest regions.
-Dig parsnips when soil has thawed.
-Parnsips can store for 4 to 6 months.
+Dig parsnips when the soil has thawed.
+Parsnips can store for 4 to 6 months.

 • Peas.
 Sow peas for autumn harvest at least 60 days before first light frost; leaves and vines are hardy, not the pods; freezing will damage the pods.
 Use an A-frame plastic cover to extend the season by 3 to 4 weeks.
 Low-growing varieties come to harvest earlier.
 China, snow or sugar peas: ‘Dwarf Grey Sugar’ (65 days); ‘Mammoth Melting Sugar’ (75 days).
 Garden peas: ‘Freezonian’ (63 days); ‘Green Arrow’ (65 days); ‘Maestro’.
 Snap peas: ‘Sugar Ann’ (56 days); ‘Sweet Snap’ (60 days), ‘Sugar Rae’ (70 days), ‘Sugar Daddy’ (75 days); ‘Super Sugar Snap’ (60 days).

 • Radicchio.
 Radicchio matures in about 60 days.
-Heads will survive for all winter harvest in the protection of a cold frame but it is best to get up to size before weather gets too cold.
+Heads will survive all winter under the protection of a cold frame but it is best to grow them to maturity before the weather gets too cold.

 • Spinach.
 Spinach will germinate and grow at temperatures just slightly above freezing and continue growing until freezing.
 ‘Indian Summer (39 days); ‘Winter Bloomsdale’ (45 days); ‘Olympia’ (45 days); ‘Tyree’ (45 days).

 • Turnips.
-Turnips are best tasting when young adn tender.
+Turnips are the best tasting when young and tender.
 Choose varieties that mature in 40 days or less.
 ‘Market Express’ (38 days); ‘Tokyo Cross’ (35 days).